Title (property): United States

-Political issues
+Prohibitions on acquisition of title

 California prevented aliens (mainly Asians) from holding title to land until the law was declared unconstitutional in 1952.
 Currently there are no restrictions on foreign ownership of land in the United States, although sales of real estate by non-resident aliens are subject to certain special taxation rules.

 Aboriginal title

-Prior to the establishment of the United States, title to Indian lands in lands controlled by Britain in North America was governed by The Royal Proclamation of October 7, 1763.
+Prior to the establishment of the United States, title to Indian lands in lands controlled by Britain in North America was governed by the Royal Proclamation of October 7, 1763.
 This proclamation by King George III reserved title in land to the Indians, subject to alienation only by the Crown.
 This continued to be the law of Canada following the American Revolution.

-In the United States Indian title is the subservient title held by Native Americans in the United States to the land they customarily claimed and occupied.
+In the United States, Indian title is the subservient title held by Native Americans in the United States to the land they customarily claimed and occupied.
 It was first recognized in .It very early became accepted doctrine in this Court that although fee title to lands occupied by Indians when the colonists arrived became vested in the sovereign – first the discovering European nation and later the original states and the United States – a right of occupancy in the Indian tribes was nevertheless recognized.
 That right, sometimes called Indian Title and good against all but the sovereign, could be terminated only by sovereign act.
 Once the United States was organized and the Constitution adopted, these tribal rights to Indian lands became the exclusive province of the federal law.
 Indian title, recognized to be only a right of occupancy, was extinguishable only by the United States.